rcgsheffield/sheffield_hpc/stanagepilot/software/apps/python.rst

     :URL: https://python.org

-This page documents the "anaconda" installation on Bessemer.
+This page documents the "anaconda" installation on Stanage.
 This is the recommended way of using Python, and the best way to be able to configure custom sets of packages for your use.